nickspiker/basecalc/README.md

 - `@pi`: π, the circle's best friend.
 - `@e`: e, the natural choice for exponential explorers.
 - `@gamma`: The Euler-Mascheroni constant, for those who like their math extra crispy.
-- `@rand`: Random number generator, for when you need to simulate quantum uncertainty.
+- `@rand`: Random number generator, for when you need to simulate uncertainty.
 - `@grand`: Gaussian random number, because sometimes your randomness needs a bell curve.

 ## 🌟 Examples